mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 ## Ahah - now all entries on the RHS in SP Tool have Location listed...
 ## And then some kind of downloading seems to be occurring!  at ~10MB/s

-# YES : When a green circle with a white checkmark appears, you are done.
+# !YES! : When a green circle with a white checkmark appears, you are done.
 {% endhighlight %}

+Finally, after the image seems to have uploaded :

 *  Reset button
 *  Power button (hold 3 seconds)